-On March 14, Iowa Gov. Kim Reynolds called for social distancing including at worship services to prevent the spread of COVID-19.
-Bishop Joensen cancelled all publicly celebrated weekend Masses and weekday Masses and relieved the faithful of their Sunday obligation.
+On March 15, Bishop Joensen suspended all publicly celebrated weekend Masses and weekday Masses, and relieved the faithful of their Sunday obligation.
+This was done to prevent the spread of COVID-19.

 The list of parishes that are streaming Masses online is growing!
 Check out our list.
 Missing some?
 Let us know what parish(es), days & times of Masses and where they're posted.
 Sunday Mass is carried at 8 a.m. in the Des Moines area on KCWI, channel 23.